yiruchen4/Chen2026/SocialDoorInstructions/readme.md

 Press Button C will show the current reading for 20s.
 Press Button B will open the door manually.
-Press Button Reset will restart the door (you previous trials should be saved well but a new file will be created by resetting).
+Press Button Reset will restart the door (you previous results should be saved well, a new data file will be created by resetting).

 The screen will display:
 - Battery level